Packing for London is no easy task.

 Not necessary during the summer (though a light pair of tights can be a godsend on a chillier summer evening) but particularly useful for the rest of the year.

 Come winter you will want some high denier tights or thick leggings to keep out the chill.

 Trousers / Pants and Jeans

-Personally I love a bit of athleisure but I know it’s not for everyone 😛 Bring some trousers or pants you are completely comfortable in.
+Personally we love a bit of athleisure but we know it’s not for everyone 😛 Bring some trousers or pants you are completely comfortable in.
 Smart jeans can be dressed up and down, so are a nice capsule staple.

 Bring a couple that will work with the different skirts and trousers for ultimate flexibility.

 Cardigan or Sweater